Know your FTCh from your FTW. Not sure? Read on and all will be revealed ...

 These gun dogs have only handled canvas dummies and may have never handled live game.

 The abbreviation D/DC stands for docked and dew clawed.

-This is a must for working spaniels, and all should have veterinary documentation to prove a professional has done it correctly and legally.
+This is a must for working spaniels (you can read up on tail docking laws here) and all should have veterinary documentation to prove a professional has done it correctly and legally.

 Has the pedigree dog had its day?
 While it might be much too early to predict its eventual extinction, figures…